 You can render unprocessed ortho projections individually or together.
 Select the desired unprocessed ortho projection (or more of them) in the 1Ds view.
 The table Selected ortho photo(s) will show up defining the parameters of the selected ortho projection(s).
 If there are more orthographic projections selected and their parameters mismatch, the sign '< Different values >' shows up (see the picture below).
 To render all selected ortho projections, click Render unprocessed ortho projection(s).
 The processed orthophotos will be added to the project tree in the 1Ds view.
 To delete all selected unprocessed ortho projections, simply select Delete unprocessed ortho projection(s).

-Now we will take a look at all the options the context menu ORTHO offers.
+Now we will take a look at all the options the context menu ORTHO 2D offers.

-Each rendered ortho projection consists of three layers – Image, Depth, and Altitude.
-In the source part of the context menu, you can choose the one you want to visualize.
+Each ortho projection is stored in the project with color, depth and altitude layer.
+You can create and export geo-referenced ortho-photo maps, image mosaics, DSMs, DTMs, side projections etc. In the source part of the context menu, you can choose the one you want to visualize.
 You can also use RealityCapture's built-in color cursors (blue, green, magenta, and coral) to distinguish views and orthophotos for better orientation in your projects.

-In the picture below, we have visualized each layer (from left to right – Image, Depth, Altitude) of the same orthophoto.
-You can also adjust the color scale of the Depth and Altitude layers (we have adjusted the color scale in the middle picture – Depth layer by moving the top and bottom end of the color scale).
+In the picture below, we have visualized three layers (from left to right – Image, DSM Depth, DSM Altitude) of the same orthophoto.
+You can also adjust the color scale of the Depth and Altitude layers by moving the top and bottom ends of the color scale.

 In the Display part of the ORTHO context menu, you can enable or disable the display of some selected features on the orthophoto (see the picture below).